 As a cardiothoracic anesthesiologist, I’ve used Cyanokit to treat profound vasoplegia refractory to conventional vasopressors on cardiopulmonary bypass (CPB).
 The dysregulation of nitric oxide (NO), a potent vasodilator, has been implicated in this form of vasoplegia.
 In the absence of cyanide, Cyanokit binds nitric oxide to mitigate its vasodilatory effects.

 Although methylene blue acts via a similar mechanism, it can precipitate serotonin syndrome with associated autonomic and neuromuscular instability.
 If a patient is not on an antidepressant that involves the serotonergic pathway, I’ll often start with methylene blue and escalate to Cyanokit (> $10,000 per dose at the time of this writing).
+Also keep in mind that if a patient received Cyanokit and requires intermittent hemodialysis (iHD), the blood leak detector may be triggered not permitting iHD to proceed.

 Drop me a comment below with questions! 🙂